 I RETURNED FROM THE DEAD (John 11).

 My return did bring joy to my sisters and friends.
 Many began to place their trust in Jesus.
 Father Abraham was right.
-Moses and the prophets could not sway the unbelievers, nor could I. Instead, I had made it harder for my friend Jesus and for myself.
+Moses and the prophets could not sway the unbelievers, nor could I. Instead, I had made it harder for my friend Jesus, and for myself.
 Both of us were placed on the hit list of our religious leaders.
 They hired hit men to dispose of us.
 They even managed to buy one of my friend’s closest associates for thirty pieces of silver.
 We had created such fear that the leaders believed Rome would come and take over the country because of us.
 Within one week, my friend Jesus was hung on a cross just to save the nation from the Romans.
 He was hung there as a rival to Caesar.
 But the truth was that they crucified Him to atone for their sins.
-He became the only “Ransom” for us all.
+He became the only “Ransom” for all of us.
 As for me, my days were numbered.
 I was too much of a wonder for my world of unbelief.
-It was incomprehensible for me that my own people, in spite of my resurrection through the power of Jesus, they could not accept Him as their legitimate Messiah.
+It was incomprehensible for me that my own people, in spite of my resurrection through the “Power of Jesus,” they could not accept Jesus as their legitimate Messiah.
 But what broke my heart even more, was that they chose Barabbas, a murderer, instead of Jesus the Life-giver.
-Now, more than ever, I longed to be back in the arms of Abraham and with Jesus my friend.
+Now, more than ever, I longed to be back in the arms of Abraham and with Jesus, my friend.